Find Out Easy Ways to Decorate for the Seasons

 The lodge or rustic cabin look during the holidays invites you to sit in front of a fireplace or wood stove and warm up those cold toes.

-I love plaid blankets during the Christmas and New Year holiday season.
+I love plaid blankets during the Christmas and New Year holiday seasons.

 Changing out blankets each season is simple but gives an instant uplift to a room.